-This morning I had the pleasure to speak with the world renowned potty training boys and potty training girls expert Carol Cline.
+This morning I had the pleasure to speak with the world renowned potty training expert Carol Cline.
 Her claim to fame all started when she stumbled upon a method that will have almost any child potty trained and diaper free, in just 3 days.
 She has helped thousands of thousands of parents and below you can read some of the advice she had to share with me today in our conversation.

 Carol: Very glad to make the time!
 Hope I can help answer all your hard toilet training questions and help some parents along the way.

 Carol: I wish I could tell you that I knew that this was my calling the first second I sat on my potty, but that couldn’t be further away from the truth.
 I actually went to school for business and owning my own daycare was always my biggest dream in life.

 Me: That’s fantastic!
 So this interview will be going out to lots of parents who want to start potty training with their child.
 If you have to describe the entire pottery train process in one word, what word will this be?

 Carol: Well let me break the rules and sum it up in two: “Buckle Down”

 Me: Oh boy!
 I’m sure parents love hearing that.
 Can you explain to me exactly what you mean by “buckle down”?